ENAC-CNPA/speckle-opencascade/README.md

 1. Install Anaconda

 2. From the Anaconda interface: add an environment and name it pythonocc, choosing Python 3.10
-   a.
-Add conda-forge as a channel
+   1. Add conda-forge as a channel
-   b.
-Install pythonocc-core from conda-forge
+   2. Install pythonocc-core from conda-forge
-   c.
-Test it.
+   3. Test it.
 Click on play to open a terminal and run:
 ```
 from OCC.Core.gp import *
 p = gp_Pnt(1,2,3)